 - Firearms and defensive tools training

-Training in criminal or civil law may be completed formally, in a classroom setting, or may be completed through self-study.
-Field operations training must take place through a private or public instruction; self-study is not allowed.
-If you have completed field operations training within the past six years (by a municipal, state, or federal law enforcement agency, or through any branch of the military as a peace officer), you will not have to complete an additional training.
+Training in criminal or civil law may be completed formally, in a classroom setting, or through self-study.
+Field operations training must take place through private or public instruction; self-study is not allowed.
+If you have completed field operations training within the past six years (with a municipal, state, or federal law enforcement agency, or through any branch of the military as a peace officer), you will not have to complete additional training.
 Proof of completion of the training will be required with your application.
-You must be trained and certified to use a taser (X/M26), baton, and an oleo capsicum (OC) resin (or “pepper”) spray.
+You must be trained and certified to use a taser (X/M26), baton, and oleo capsicum (OC) resin (or “pepper”) spray.
 Your firearms training and certification must be completed by a Criminal Justice Training Commission (CJTC) firearms instructor.

 All training requirements must be completed within 12 months of submitting your application.
-You must provide your training dates, the curriculum, and a certification or transcript as proof of completion when you submit your application.
+You must provide your training dates, the curriculum, and the certificate or transcript as proof of completion when you submit your application.

 2. Obtain a concealed pistol license.